Terreii/hoodie-plugin-store-crypto/README.md

 Find a document with `id` and update it with an updateFunction.
 Then encrypt it.

 The document will be how the updateFunction changes it.
+This can add, update and delete field on the document.

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------